rollerworks/search/Resources/doc/internals.rst

 Doctrine/Sql
 ------------

-Creates an SQL/DQL WHERE-case Query based on the given FieldSet and values provided by the Formatter.
+Creates an SQL WHERE-case Query based on the given FieldSet and values provided by the Formatter.

 The SQL field-names are resolved using the information of the class/property reference.

-Conversions are either done by reading the Metadata of the class (value) and set explicit (field), as this uses Doctrine there is no problem in hard-requirement.
+Conversions are either done by reading the Metadata of the class (value) and set explicit (field), as this uses Doctrine there is no problem with hard-requirements.

 Metadata Mapping
 ----------------

-Metadata Mapping or Mapping for short, is used for populating an FieldSet with configuration based on the metadata of an class.
+Metadata Mapping or Mapping for short, is used for populating an FieldSet with configuration based on the metadata of one or more classes.
 The metadata is read using the JMS/Metadata Component.

 Metadata can be stored as property annotations inside